by Mark Simpson

 When talking about people’s sex lives, liberals should probably think twice about hurling the world ‘hypocrite’ around with as much relish as conservatives like to use the word ‘immoral’ or ‘pervert’.
 It’s much the same kind of public shaming.
 It used to be called stoning.
 Let him who is without sin cast the first blog.

 Moreover, I’d like to venture, somewhat controversially, that ‘hypocrisy’ is a word that has had a bit of a bad press, especially in the confessional culture of the US.
 What is a ‘hypocrite’ anyway?
 Someone whose private life fails to match up to his public image?
 That’s not even the definition of a politician – that’s the definition of a human being.
 Besides, sometimes hypocrisy might simply be the voice of experience.

-Craig may cut a preposterous figure, but what’s even more preposterous is the sight of a long line of liberals forming to hammer on the stall door of this married-with-grandkids Republican’s been locked in by the media – and his own ‘moment of madness’ – yelling, ‘COME OUT!!
-YOU’RE GAY, YOU GODDAM HYPOCRITE!!
+Craig may cut a preposterous figure, but what’s even more preposterous is the sight of a long line of liberals forming to hammer on the stall door this married-with-grandkids Republican’s been locked in by the media – and his own ‘moment of madness’ – yelling, ‘COME OUT!!
+YOU’RE GAY, YOU GODDAMN HYPOCRITE!!
 YOU’RE SHOWING A CALLOUS LACK OF VESTED SELF-INTEREST TO YOUR LGBT COMMUNITY!!’.